 Universal Credit affects everyone applying for any of the above benefits, unless:

 - you are over the Pension Credit qualifying age (link opens in new window), or

 - you have 3 or more children living in your household

 Universal Credit is being rolled out gradually across the country.
-In Central Bedfordshire, you will have to apply for Universal Credit instead of the benefits above from 3 May 2017, if your postcode starts with any of the following:
+In Central Bedfordshire, you must apply for Universal Credit instead of the benefits above, if your postcode starts with any of the following: